 - The U.S. Department of Veterans Affairs has information about veterans’ health care, benefits, memorials, volunteer opportunities, and numerous other resources.

-Although the “Don’t Ask, Don’t Tell” law has been repealed and the Supreme Court has ruled that same-sex marriage is constitutional, LGBT veterans may face challenges that their heterosexual counterparts do not.
-These organizations help military veterans who are also LGBT.
+Although the “Don’t Ask, Don’t Tell” law has been repealed and the Supreme Court has ruled that same-sex marriage is constitutional, LGBTQ+ veterans may face challenges that their heterosexual counterparts do not.

 The American Military Partner Association is a resource and support network for parents, spouses, families and friends of LGBTQ+ service members and veterans.
 Their Legal Services provides free, direct legal assistance to any service member or veteran on a range of issues, incluind those affected by the repealed “Don’t Ask, Don’t Tell” law.
 This includes assistance with discrimination based on one's perceived or actual sexual orientation or gender presentation, regulations governing military service by HIV+ people, regulations addressing military service by transgender persons, and veterans seeking to upgrade or correct their discharge paperwork.